 Motivation and Background

 This project was completed as a component of the Part Time Data Science Course through BrainStation completed in Spring 2020.
-Prior to the course I had been working in R to build interactive applications in Shiny and I took the BrainStation data science course as an introduction to Python prior to starting the Master of Data Science (MDS) degree at UBC.
+Prior to the course I had been working in R to build interactive applications in Shiny and I took the BrainStation data science course to get familiar with Python prior to starting a Master of Data Science (MDS) degree at UBC.